 Ani located in The Province of Kars

 Annie is the name of an ancient city by the valley and a gorge of the same name.
-The city was very prosperous in ancient times and played an important commercial role in its time.
+The city was very prosperous in ancient times and played an important commercial role.
 That is why it is one of the most populous ancient cities.
 In fact, it is known that the city had about 5,000 churches, many of which are now in ruins.
-This city and its ruins are one of the most attractive attractions in eastern Turkey, which amazes every visitor.
+This city and its ruins are among the most attractive attractions in eastern Turkey, which amazes every visitor.

 Dogubeyazit a City with Ancient Ruins

 Another attraction in eastern Turkey that can be mentioned nearby is Dogubeyazit.
 The route from Kars to Dogubeyazit and the ancient ruins of Ani passes through stunning mountains, vast plains, and rural areas.
 You can see the villagers sitting on the roofs of their houses and watching you pass by.